PublicSoftTools

 [a-zA-Z0-9._%+\-]+@[a-zA-Z0-9.\-]+\.[a-zA-Z]{2,}

+A practical pattern that catches most valid email formats.
 Use the i flag to make it case-insensitive.
-Note that a fully RFC-compliant email regex is much more complex — this pattern handles the common case.
+A fully RFC 5322-compliant email regex is significantly more complex — this handles the common case reliably.

 https?:\/\/(www\.)?[-a-zA-Z0-9@:%._+~#=]{1,256}\.[a-zA-Z0-9()]{1,6}\([-a-zA-Z0-9()@:%_+.~#?&/=]*)